ChrisJCota/company_directory/README.md

 # company_directory

 ## Description
-This project lets you open and add, change and modify a company directory using a SQL database and node to run the application
+This project lets you open, add, and modify a company directory using a SQL database and node to run the application

 ## instructions
 1. download application